jshaffstall/PyPhysicsSandbox/README.md

 If you use PyPhysicsSandbox, let me know where and I'll add you here.

-[Muskingum University](http://muskingum.edu/) for their Intro to Computer Science course
+[Muskingum University](http://muskingum.edu/) for their Intro to Computer Science course John Glenn High School for their after school coding club

 ## Summary of Features